guibueno/guibueno.github.io/_docs/02-needs/04-context-settings.markdown

 It is a common practice to use apps during free time, like while watching TV or having dinner.
 In fact, 30% of American smartphone owners check their phones even when at a meal (Lookout Mobile Security, n.d.).

 However, language learning practices require a great deal of focus from learners.
-Therefore, their exclusive attention should be devoted to **LanguageBug**, otherwise it will be impossible to operate it.
+Therefore, their exclusive attention should be devoted to **LanguageBug**, otherwise it will not be possible to reach the full experience.

 ### Optmized time